Long Island Maids | Professional House Cleaning

 Level of DetailBasic dusting, vacuuming, surface cleaningAdvanced techniques like steam cleaning, disinfection

-Time and Labor RequirementsLess time and laborMore time and labor required
+Time RequiredLess time and laborMore time and labor required

 Overall FocusDay-to-day tidinessTackles hidden dirt and grime

-Regular cleaning helps you keep your home neat every day.
-You use simple tools and it does not take long.
-Deep cleaning uses stronger products and takes more work.
-You clean places where dust and germs build up over time.
+Regular cleaning helps you keep your home neat every day using simple tools.
+Deep cleaning uses stronger products and takes more work—cleaning places where dust and germs build up over time.

 Tip: Deep cleaning gets rid of hidden dirt and germs.
 It also helps with allergies and asthma.
 Regular cleaning might miss these spots.